 Martin Oudman

 I am always looking for ways to improve things.
-After studying mechanical engineering, I started working at Doctors Without Borders (MSF).
+After studying Mechanical Engineering, I started working at Doctors Without Borders (MSF).
 In crisis situations around the world, I could make individual people's lives a little better by providing drinking water and sanitation.
-After working internationally for seven years, I worked in (project) management roles for 10 years at Stork and Nuon.
-At Nuon I was inspired by the Lean philosophy.
-Since then I have implemented a large number of change processes at various organizations.
-In recent years I have managed a large-scale, international change process, including a major staff reduction, an adjustment of the product portfolio and the construction of a new factory.
+After working internationally for seven years, I worked in (project) management roles for ten years at Stork and Nuon.
+At that time I got inspired by the Lean philosophy and certified as Lean Master Black Belt.
+In 2011 I started Leanspire and since then implemented a number of large change programmes in the Netherlands and International.
+To enlarge my expertise I studied Change Management at the Free University in Amsterdam.
+Recently I had both interim- and change management roles in the profit and non-profit sector.

 My personal style is characterized by: